 - Stakeholder feedback on methodologies provided outside of formal consultations.
-As methodologies may be reviewed as infrequently as every four years, it is important that feedback is documented in readiness for the next review.
+As methodologies may be reviewed as infrequently as every four years2, it is important that feedback is documented in readiness for the next review.
 The register will not replicate the content of formal submissions to consultations. - Stakeholder feedback on matters driving stakeholder engagement.
-Examples include: - The efficacy of the engagement process. - The timeliness and relevancy of information made available to stakeholders. - The information needed to understand the components driving the reliability forecast. - Transparent disclosure of all key inputs.
+Examples include: - o Tthe efficacy of the engagement process. - o Tthe timeliness and relevancy of information made available to stakeholders. - Tthe information needed to understand the components driving the reliability forecast.